This module can be used to control two garage doors with a smart phone. The module includes:

 Mount a magnet on your door and monitor it with a reed switch.
 This board has two reed switches so it can be used to detect which direction the door is moving.
 The DF11 4-pin cable version is great for connecting it to a cable.
 The garage door controller can connect to four reed switches.

 An even better reed switch option is this intelligent reed switch module.
 It will connect using RS232 to your home automation system as a separate node.
-It will come pre-programmed so that your openHAB system will see it when you plug it in.
-Plug-and-Play is nice.

 Other sensors you might like to add are: